rmetzler/bliki/wiki/gossamer/index.md

 WON'T**.
 Identity keys protect the user's Gossamer identity, but they _also_ protect the user's private messages (see below) and other potentially identifying data.
-The export format must be designed to be as resilient as possible, and Gossamer's software must take care to ensure that "used" identity files are _automatically_ destroyed safely wherever possible and to discourage users from following practices that weaken their own safety unknowingly.
+The export format must be designed to be as resilient as possible, and Gossamer's software must take care to ensure that “used” identity files are _automatically_ destroyed safely wherever possible and to discourage users from following practices that weaken their own safety unknowingly.